 MTHFR and Aspirin

 This area is absolutely fascinating.
 Aspirin is a pain medication, of course, but also a well-known blood thinner.
-While there isn’t any research on aspirin for pain in MTHFR folks at this moment, there is some great research on aspirin for MTHFR families who have a history of repeat miscarriages.
+While there isn’t any research on aspirin medication for pain in MTHFR folks at this moment, there is some great research on aspirin for MTHFR families who have a history of repeat miscarriages.
 This study compared treatment with 100 mg aspirin + 5 mg folic acid daily with 100 mg aspirin + 5 mg folic acid + low molecular weight heparin (another, stronger anticoagulant).
 It showed a significant difference between the groups – with the triple therapy group having more positive pregnancy outcomes than the double therapy group.
 My only complaint is that the control group (the group that receives no therapy) were women without a history of repeat miscarriages or MTHFR mutations, so it’s difficult to see how much of an improvement from baseline it is for both groups.

-This also suggest to me that micro-clotting, which is thought to be the mechanism that is interfering with these pregnancies in the first place, might be more of a routine issue for MTHFR folks than we realize.
+This also suggests to me that micro-clotting, which is thought to be the mechanism that is interfering with these pregnancies in the first place, might be more of a routine issue for MTHFR folks than we realize.
 A similar study was done in women who were not tested for MTHFR mutations, which found that both aspirin and aspirin + heparin were effective in increasing pregnancy outcomes.

-Aspirin may also reduce the risk of colorectal cancer in MTHFR mutants, but the evidence in this case is really mixed.
+Aspirin may also reduce the risk of colorectal cancer in MTHFR mutants, but the evidence, in this case, is really mixed.

 MTHFR and Nitrous Oxide

 Nitrous Oxide is not a conventional pain therapy, but it is used as an anesthetic, often for dental procedures or other minor surgeries.
-This is a really interesting case and it deserves its own post because there is a lot of information, but the quick and dirty version is that Nitrous oxide is not the best choice for MTHFR folks because it lowers plasma vitamin B12 concentrations (this study has a great discussion of how exactly that happens), which can in turn raise homocysteine levels.
+This is a really interesting case and it deserves its own post because there is a lot of information, but the quick and dirty version is that Nitrous oxide is not the best choice for MTHFR folks because it lowers plasma vitamin B12 concentrations (this study has a great discussion of how exactly that happens), which can, in turn, raise homocysteine levels.
 Elevated homocysteine and low B12 are factors that a lot of MTHFR mutants struggle with anyway, so this is doubly bad for us.
 Bad enough to be fatal in the most extreme cases, and also to cause blood clotting and it’s secondary effects (like heart attack and stroke).

 For MTHFR-safe options for pain management, look for fewer drug-based treatments and more hands-on pain control methods.
 We’ll do a whole post about it in the future, but the most well-documented and researched therapies are: